 I'm a big fan of the Glyn Johns [three mic] thing but we didn't do it this time.
 I wanted it to be even simpler than that.
 That U 47 really gets everything.

 It was nice to put on this record and be reminded of the old Stones stuff.
 You're not...

-The rest of this article is only available with an archive subscription or by purchasing back issue #100.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #100.
 For an upcoming year's free subscription, and our current issue on PDF...